-The miracles of Jesus attest to who Jesus is, God in flesh (John 1:1, 14; Col. 2:9).
+The miracles of Jesus attest to who Jesus is, God in flesh (John 1:1, 14, Col. 2:9).
 Jesus used the Divine Name for Himself (John 8:58), the same Divine Name used by God when Moses asked God what His name was in Exodus 3:14.
 However, people claiming to be God is not that uncommon in the world.
 Mental institutions are filled with those who claim to be divine.
 But, Jesus doesn't fit the category of a crazy person.
 If anything, Jesus deserves the utmost respect and admiration for His humility, love, teaching, and self-sacrifice.
-But, even though there are other great teachers in history who have exhibited extraordinary love and compassion, none have also claimed to be God in flesh -- and then demonstrated it by performing miracles.
-This is why the miracles of Jesus are what verify the claims of Jesus about Himself and about Him being the only way to salvation (John 14:6).
+But, even though there are other great teachers in history who have exhibited extraordinary love and compassion, none have also claimed to be God in flesh and then demonstrated it by performing miracles.
+This is why the miracles of Jesus are what verify the claims of Jesus about Himself and about His being the only way to salvation (John 14:6).

-The critics of Christianity must either deny Jesus' existence, the biblical documents, say that the accounts were borrowed or made up, or deny that miracles occur at all.
+The critics of Christianity must either deny Jesus' existence, the Biblical documents, say that the accounts were borrowed or made up, or deny that miracles occur at all.
 If their objections cannot be reasonably maintained, then they would be forced to make decisions about Jesus' claims to be divine, His miracles, and His physical resurrection with all the implications that they entail.
 This means that people must decide what they are going to do with Jesus.
 Will they believe Him for who He claimed to be or reject Him?
 That is what it comes down to.

-In Christianity, Jesus is the creator (John 1:1-3, 14; Col. 1:16-17), the Lord to whom we call (1 Cor.
+In Christianity, Jesus is the creator (John 1:1-3, 14, Col. 1:16-17), the Lord to whom we call (1 Cor.
 1:2), the one who bore our sins in His body on the cross (1 Pet.
 2:24), and the one who enables all who call upon His name (Rom.
 10:13) to be saved by faith (Rom.
-5:1; Eph.
+5:1, Eph.
 2:8-9).
 He is a remarkable figure whether anyone wants to admit it or not.

 Following is a partial list of some of the miracles of Jesus.
-It is these miracles that attest to who Jesus is because His remarkable deeds confirm His incredible claim to be God in flesh, the only way to salvation.
+It is these miracles that attest to whom Jesus is because His remarkable deeds confirm His incredible claim to be God in flesh, the only way to salvation.

 - Jesus was born of a virgin (Matt.
 1:25).